algolia/create-instantsearch-app/CONTRIBUTING.md

 yarn release
 ```

 It will create a pull request for the next release.
-When it's reviewed, approved and merged, then CircleCI will automatically publish it to npm.
+When it's reviewed, approved and merged, CircleCI will automatically publish it to npm.

 ### Updating templates on CodeSandbox